30 killed in suicide attack at Pakistani shrine

 The Islamic State Khorasan, ISIS' affiliate in Afghanistan and Pakistan, claimed responsibility for the attack in a phone call to CNN.

-Hundreds of worshipers had gathered at the iconic shrine for the sufi ritual of Dhamal during the attack.
+Hundreds of worshipers had gathered at the iconic shrine for the Sufi ritual of Dhamal during the attack.

 Prime Minister Nawaz Sharif called the attack "brutal."